aws-samples/aws-deployment-pipeline-reference-architecture/examples/cdk-application-pipeline/README.md

 ```bash
 npx ts-node infrastructure/src/setup.ts
 ```
+Make a selection for your source:
+1. CodeCommit
+2. Github

-If you choose CodeCommit as the source, no additional inputs required
+If you choose CodeCommit as the source, no additional inputs required.

 If you choose Github as source, then provide following parameters as asked:
 1. profile